Eirik Berger Abel

 The Making of Equality: How the Second World War Shaped the Norwegian Income Distribution (with Ran Abramitzky and Kjell Gunnar Salvanes)

-Fertility, Family Formation and Human Capital (with Aline Butikofer and Kjell Gunnar Salvanes)
+Fertility, Partner Choice, and Human Capital (with Aline Bütikofer and Kjell Gunnar Salvanes)

 Norwegian Tax Returns from the 20th Century: An Automated Machine Learning Approach (with Kjell Gunnar Salvanes)